hasanyasin/gospec/spec/004-Lexical Elements.md

 ### Keywords

-TODO: Add list of Valid Keywords with short descriptions.
+**TODO:** Add the list of Go keywords with short descriptions.
 Use a semantic grouping instead of alphabetic order.

+### Operators and Delimiters

+**TODO:** Add the list of operators and delimiters in a similar fashion.

+### Literals

+#### Integer Literals

+Integer literals represent integer constants.
+Go support octal and hexadecimal literals with the use of prefixes: `0` for octal and `0x` or `0X` for hexadecimal.
+For hexadecimal literals, `a-f` digits are case insensitive so you can use either uppercase, lovercase or a mixture of them.

+TODO: Add information about the idiomatic use of lower/upper cases for hexadecimals in standard library.